Manaccan

-Manaccan (/mə'nækən/; Manahan) is a civil parish and village on the Lizard peninsula in south Cornwall, United Kingdom.
+Manaccan (/mə'nækən/; Manahan) is a civil parish and village on the Lizard peninsula in south Cornwall, England, United Kingdom.
 The village is about five miles (8 km) south-southwest of Falmouth.

 The origin of the name Manaccan is probably derived not from a saint but from the Cornish for (church) of the monks.
 It was also at times called Minster in English because it must once have had a Celtic monastery.
 "St Manacca" is recorded as the patron saint as early as 1308.

 The population of Manaccan was 321 in the 2011 census, an increase from 299 in the 2001 census.

 Manaccan lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
 Almost a third of Cornwall has AONB designation, with the same status and protection as a National Park.

 Governance

 Manaccan is in the parliamentary constituency of St Ives.
-Derek Thomas is the Member of Parliament.
+Andrew George is the Member of Parliament.

 For local government purposes it is in the St Keverne and Meneage ward of Cornwall Council, a unitary authority.

 Manaccan has its own Parish Council: Manaccan Parish Council.
 Manaccan parish is in a district known as Meneage which means 'land of the monks', a designated Area of Outstanding Natural Beauty.
 The parish is bordered to the north by the Helford River (a drowned river valley or ria), to the west by St Martin-in-Meneage parish, to the south by St Keverne parish, and to the east by St Anthony-in-Meneage parish.

 Buildings and antiquities

-The parish church is dedicated to St Mannacus and St Dunstan, it is a Grade I Listed building.
+St Manaccus and St Dunstan Church is a Grade I Listed building.
 There was a Norman church here and fragments of it remain; the doorway is one of the best specimens of Norman entrances in Cornwall.